Phrogz/visual-scxml-editor/README.md

 * Added `Layout Entire Diagram` command for automatic initial layout
   * Automatically invoked when opening a new SCXML file
 * Added `Zoom to Selected` command
+* SCXML parse errors show up in the Problems panel, clear when OK

 ### 0.3.0 : 2023-Feb-27